drivendataorg/scipy_proceedings/papers/drivendata/main.md

 :::{figure} fig-image-f1-ecdf.png
 :label: fig:image-f1-ecdf
+:width: 640px
 Complementary ECDF of F1 score for label classes in the holdout set with at least 30 observations.
 The curve shows the count of label classes whose F1 score exceeds the value given by the x-axis.
 :::

 [Figure %s](#fig:image-precision-recall) shows the precision and recall scores for top 10 and bottom 10 label classes when ranked by F1 score.
 This shows that the model performs highly accurately on the top performing label classes.
 For the weakest label classes, there is a mix of strong-precision–weak-recall, weak-precision–strong-recall, or weak performance in both metrics.
 The weakest classes tend to be classes with the fewest observations in the test set (<100), although some classes with many observations like `hippotragini` and `columbimorph_bird` with thousands of test observations show relatively low recall scores.
+Cases of weak performance are often driven by confusion between phenotypically similar classes; for instance, observations involving types are birds are often predicted at different taxonomic granularity from the label.

 :::{figure} fig-image-precision-recall
 :label: fig:image-precision-recall